nschan/nf-annotate/README.md

 ## genblastG

 `genblastG` has been abandoned for several years.
 Getting it into a container was a bit annoying, and even with the container the module is a bit akward.
-This module sometimes crashes, I do not know why, usually retrying solves the problem.
+This process sometimes crashes, I do not know why.
+Usually retrying solves the problem.

 ## BLAST / AGAT_FUNCTIONAL_ANNOTATION